 The personal information that you will be gathering will be clustered together within an ASP.NET Panel control.
 Panels give you the opportunity to provide a background color if you choose, or to make the panel itself visible or invisible as a whole.
+In this example, the visibility of the Panel will be controlled by the radio buttons, although you won't enable that feature until the next chapter.

-Begin by dragging a Panel control from the Standard section of the Toolbox into your Source view and giving it the ID and properties as shown here:
+Begin by dragging a Panel control from the Standard section of the Toolbox into the page in Source view, underneath the radio buttons you just added, and giving it the ID and properties as shown here: